-Today, The Intercept is an award-winning news organization that covers national security, politics, civil liberties, the environment, international affairs, technology, criminal justice, the media, and more.
-The Intercept gives its journalists the editorial freedom and legal support they need to pursue investigations that expose corruption and injustice wherever they find it and hold the powerful accountable.
+The Intercept is an award-winning news organization dedicated to holding the powerful accountable through fearless, adversarial journalism.
+Its in-depth investigations and unflinching analysis focus on politics, war, surveillance, corruption, the environment, technology, criminal justice, the media, and more.
+The Intercept gives its journalists the editorial freedom and legal support they need to expose corruption and injustice wherever they find it.

 Are you a member of the press?
 Contact our media team.